-Why build a Centre for Mental Health & Wellbeing through the Healing Arts?
+Why convert a warehouse into a Centre for Mental Health & Wellbeing?

 Since she started her Transpersonal Art Therapy practice in 2008, she has searched for the ideal location to see her private clients in between running outreach services with many groups across Melbourne.
 There were many clinical rooms and offices available on the main street but there was nothing specifically for Art Therapists and other specialist alternative therapies where Kez could let her clients explore their creativity and healing in a relaxing and nurturing space.
 So she decided to create her own space!